 The Supreme Court decision reaffirmed Cornell Law faculty’s commitment to representing death-penalty inmates, Peñalver said.

 “There’s a lot of commentary … that law schools are out of touch and not engaged with the profession,” he said.
-“Cornell’s distinction is that we can theorize and produce scholarship with the best of them, but also our most academically inclined scholars are deeply respective of practice.
+“Cornell’s distinction is that we can theorize and produce scholarship with the best of them, but also our most academically inclined scholars are deeply respectful of practice.
 That’s something that all of the members of the community – current students, alumni and faculty – can take pride in.”

 Sherrie Negrea is a freelance writer.